Pegasus spyware allegations leave Indian democracy hanging by a thread | DW | 21.07.2021

 "The Wire is clearly the among the most targeted media outfits," Venu told DW.
 "The government should set up an independent inquiry commission to allay the apprehensions of citizens in regard to their privacy, as guaranteed by the Indian Constitution."

-However, the government so far has tried to brazen it out saying the leaked data from the Israeli company NSO did not constitute actual use of Pegasus spyware for phone hacking.
+The government so far has tried to brazen it out, saying the leaked data from the Israeli company NSO did not constitute actual use of Pegasus spyware for phone hacking.

 Following the expose by the global consortium, messaging giant WhatsApp's chief executive officer, Will Cathcart, called on governments and companies to ensure online security.